Nepitwin/LoLTogetha/README.md

 # LoLTogetha

-This simple shell scripts run a lot of easter eggs from a Ubuntu shell.
+This shell script runs randomly a lot of easter eggs from a Ubuntu shell.

 ## Dependencies